Amazon PPC Advertising Costs – A Breakdown of What to Expect

 Key Advertising Metrics for Measuring Your Results

-With these advertising analytics, you’ll get a bird’s eye view of your performance and identify successful tactics to increase conversions and optimize your campaigns.
+With these advertising analytics, you can get a bird’s eye view of your performance and identify successful tactics to increase conversions and optimize your campaigns.

 Depending on your current advertising objectives, some of these metrics may be more important to you than others.

-For example, you’ll probably hear a lot of people giving tips to lower your ACoS.
+For example, you’ll probably hear a lot of people giving tips to lower your Advertising Cost of Sales (or ACoS).
 While high ACoS is certainly something to watch out for in general, if your goal is to rapidly build sales velocity (like for a new product launch), you may be willing to spend a little more in order to get more sales.

-Impressions: The number of times your ads were shown to potential buyers
+The number of times your ads were shown to potential buyers.

-New-to-Brand Metrics: Measure customers buying your product or brand for the first time on Amazon over the past year, which allow you to determine whether an existing customer or first-time customer made an ad-attributed purchase
+Measure customers buying your product or brand for the first time on Amazon over the past year, which allow you to determine whether an existing customer or first-time customer made an ad-attributed purchase.

 - Total new-to-brand purchases and sales